fysikteknologsektionen/chalmers-course-stats/README.md

 This can be done by using [this configuration for mongod](https://gist.github.com/jwilm/5842956) and following [this guide for node](https://www.axllent.org/docs/view/nodejs-service-with-systemd/).
 Some tweaks might be neccesary to get it working for this specific app.
 For example the node service should start `node server.js` in our case.

+**NOTE** The data is currently obtained by manual email as Chalmers does not publish it as a online document anymore.
+The paragraph below is the old way of updating the data which might be relevant again in the future.

-To get continuous database updates you need to setup a cron job.
+_To get continuous database updates you need to setup a cron job.
-Here is an example that will run `update.sh` every second day.:
+Here is an example that will run `update.sh` every second day.:_

-`0 0 1-31/2 * * /srv/websites/statistics/statistics/update.sh /srv/websites/statistics/statistics >/dev/null 2>&1`
+_`0 0 1-31/2 * * /srv/websites/statistics/statistics/update.sh /srv/websites/statistics/statistics >/dev/null 2>&1`_

 # Software updates